-(ii) For the following exercises use descriptor file 1D_Free_Particle.des.
+(iii) For the following exercises use descriptor file 1D_Free_Particle.des.

-(iii) Some of the exercises contain input parameters in physical units.
+(iv) Some of the exercises contain input parameters in physical units.
 In exercises with dimensionless input data the numerical values of the particle mass and of Planck's constant are meant to be 1 if not stated otherwise in the exercise.

-2.3.1 Plot the time development of the absolute square of a Gaussian wave packet using descriptor 4.
+2.3.1 Plot the time development of the absolute square of a Gaussian wave packet using descriptor 10: 'Exercise 2.3.1'.